Money Saving Tips

 Take the coach

-The coach can be an economical alternative to train fares (even if you do have a railcard), and if you're aged 16-26 or a full-time student, National Express' Young Persons Coachcard can make it even cheaper.
-It costs £12.50/year (or £30 for three years) and gives a third off all standard fares – peak times included.
+The coach can be an economical alternative to train fares (even if you do have a railcard).
+If you are aged 16-26 or a full-time student, a National Express' Young Persons Coachcard can make travel by coach even cheaper by giving a third off all standard fares – peak times included.

 How can the University support you?